 - No monthly fees for any balance: You shouldn’t have to carry a high balance to avoid a monthly fee!

 - Check writing ability: Some people like the ability to write a check from their savings account — a great feature to have if your account is online.

 From this process, Ally came out as the all-around best for the majority of people.
-While the Ally Bank Online Savings Account does not have every feature (it lacks check writing), it has a solid combination of high yield, no fees, low minimum balance, and technical prowess.
+While the Ally Bank Online Savings Account does not have every feature, it has a solid combination of high yield, no fees, low minimum balance, and technical prowess.

 If you’ve grown accustomed to a savings account that pays you next to nothing in interest, now might be a good time to re-evaluate and give your money a chance to work for you.
 There are enough banks offering both great service and good interest rates to justify making a switch.

 Editorial Note: Compensation does not influence our rankings and recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view a list of partners, click here.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser's page for terms & conditions.